-For over a century, Coca-Cola has continually adapted to emerging opportunities across platforms and markets while staying true to their brand values, with sound and music playing a key role in amplifying their message.
+For over a century, Coca-Cola's branding strategies have continually adapted to emerging opportunities across platforms and markets while staying true to their brand values, with sound and music playing a key role in amplifying their message.
 Coca-Cola’s use of branded sound goes back to their first jingle, “Be Really Refreshed” in 1956.
 Responding to the growth of pop radio and television, Coca-Cola introduced a recognizable and singable tagline that helped them stand out within the booming media and entertainment landscape.

 This formula continued to work throughout the ensuing decades, reaching an apex in 1971 with “Hillside,” their most successful TV commercial featuring the song, “I’d Like to Buy the World a Coke.”
 This song served as a blueprint for Coke’s future music strategy, all the way through to “Open Happiness” launched in 2009, which leveraged a similar palette of strummed acoustic instruments, anthemic chord structures, and large vocal chorus melodies to drive an optimistic and inspirational brand message across campaigns, platforms, and markets.